 Bilquis's research focuses on the mobilisation of the creative process through moments of social and cultural rupture.
 Her work takes a decolonial approach to making sense of arts movements in conflict spaces, Kabul in particular.
 She is particularly interested in art's public pedagogy potential.
 She's also a bit of a sci fi geek.

-Bilquis is Head of Inclusion at the Sydney Opera House where she drives the House's Diversity, Inclusion and Belonging Strategy and was a founding member of Refugee Art Project.
+Bilquis is Lecturer in Arts at the University of Canberra.
+Before that she was Head of Inclusion at the Sydney Opera House where she drove the House's Diversity, Inclusion and Belonging Strategy.
+She was also a founding member of Refugee Art Project.

 Timothy Laurie is a Senior Lecturer in the School of Communication at the University of Technology Sydney.
 His core research interests include cultural theory, gender and sexuality studies, studies in popular culture, and philosophy.
 Timothy's current research is focused on Australian boys and cinema, as part of his role as a Chief Investigator on the Australia Research Council grant "Australian Boys: Beyond the Boy Problem" (2021-2023).